nosqlgeek/rl-redis-cli-pycluster/README.md

-#  Redis OSS-Cluster Command-line Tool
+#  Redis OSS-Cluster Command line Tool

 This is a very basic cluster capable command line tool for Redis (OSS Cluster).